 Unfortunately there are no color cues to inform us which wild berries are safe to eat.
 For this reason, never eat a wild berry unless you have identified it and confirmed it is edible.

-Yes.
+Yes, holly berries are poisonous.
 According to poison control centers, ingesting more than a few berries can result in nausea, vomiting, abdominal pain and diarrhea.

 There’s lots more information in the book, covering 40 common wild berries in North America.